October 8, 2007

 Green and oolong are the two most popular teas.
 Recently one of the most successful functional teas has been Suntory’s Black Woolong Tea OTPP, which contains oolong polyphenols that may reduce fat absorption in the body.
 It sold $80 million last year.
 There is black bean tea, black barley tea or black pu-erh tea.
 It seems that ‘black’ sounds healthier and attracts Japanese consumers.

-Yogurt containing potentially beneficial, probiotics and fermented milk drinks comprise the second largest category in unregulated functional foods, generating $3.44 billion, up 7% from two years ago.
+Yogurt containing potentially beneficial bacteria, probiotics and fermented milk drinks comprise the second largest category in unregulated functional foods, generating $3.44 billion, up 7% from two years ago.
 In this category, the trend is shifting from basic GI health and an immune-enhancing to lifestyle products, like, allergy, relaxation, beauty enhancement, vision aid and sleep; there is even a yogurt that prevents bad breath.
 Lifestyle yogurt may even expand into other areas such as hair loss, PMS, dental health or healthy nails.
 This may be the future of functional foods.
 For your headaches, take a Painless Yogurt and get to work.

 Only Bright Sign Is FOSHU, Up 11%